Vanessa Lachey: 1998–2020: Beauty pageants and television hosting

 Lachey was crowned Miss South Carolina Teen USA and won the title Miss Teen USA in 1998.
 She was the first Miss Teen USA from South Carolina and also the first from South Carolina to be named the pageant's Miss Congeniality.
 She was a host on MTV's The Morning After (2003) and Total Request Live (2003–2007) and became a New York City correspondent for Entertainment Tonight in 2005.
 She hosted Miss Teen USA 2004 and Miss Universe 2007 beauty pageants.

 After leaving MTV and Entertainment Tonight, Lachey was featured in print and web-based advertising for Bongo Jeans' Spring/Summer 2007 collection.
 She launched a makeup line with Flirt!
 Cosmetics, which debuted in August 2007 at Kohl's department stores.
 In May 2006, Maxim magazine ranked Lachey #15 in its annual Hot 100 issue.
-She has been featured on the covers of numerous magazines such as Maxim, Vegas, Shape, Parents, People, and Lucky.
+She has been featured on the covers of numerous magazines, including Maxim, Parents, and People.

 Lachey was a finalist in E!'s competition to replace Brooke Burke as host of Wild On!.
 From 2009 to 2011, she hosted ABC's TV series True Beauty.
 The series followed 10 contestants who competed for $100,000 and to be featured in People magazine's 100 most beautiful people issue.
 The series was produced by Tyra Banks and Ashton Kutcher.
 Lachey became a co-host of ABC's game show Wipeout in December 2011.